RobertKowalczewski/Ant-Colony-Simulation/README.md

 # Ant-Colony-Simulation
-simple simulation of ants learning their environment (using neural networks written from scratch) newritten in Java
+simple simulation of ants learning their environment (using neural networks written from scratch) written in Java